Your Brain’s Autopilot is Destroying Your Diet

 There are many obstacles to healthful eating and living.
 Fortunately, we can actually do something about the obstacles that are our thoughts.
 In a recent post, I shared 4 of several ways to break free of emotional eating.
 But mind traps also get in the way of healthful eating.
 I discuss 10 common mind traps in detail in Prediabetes: A Complete Guide.
 Here are just a few.

 These 5 Common Mind Traps Cause Diet Self-Sabotage

 Ask yourself if any of these sound like you.
 These mind traps are habits.
 Like other bad habits, it’s possible to break the habit of these faulty ways of thinking.
 It takes time, self-awareness and a bunch of energy.
-But you really can stop (most of the time) the autopilot in your head that stalls your health progress.
+But you really can stop (most of the time) the autopilot in your head, and the diet self-sabotage that stalls your health progress.